 They are, technically, reef-safe, in that they won’t bother your corals or other invertebrates.

 The sweet spot here is to house them with other small, but aggressive fish species.
-Certain dottybacks, other damselfishes, etc.,
+Certain dottybacks, other damselfishes, or fast swimming wrasses, like the six-line wrasse or Hoeven’s wrasse, etc.,

 Like males in my own family (myself included), it seems that the blue devil damselfishes also get even more cranky (territorial?) with age.
 So keep a close eye on them when they reach their golden years.